top of page

 PREM BABIES

 Some delays in the development of their motor skills and muscle tone may be experienced.
 Swimming can help them to catch up on these stages while the increased resistance in the water will help to build their strength and muscle tone.
-Swimming stimulates all of the senses; touch, hearing, sight and smell –which is particularly important if your baby is premature.
+Swimming stimulates all of the senses; touch, hearing, sight, and smell –which is particularly important if your baby is premature.

 STARTING SWIMMING

 The first time your baby starts to swim is a really special moment!
 You'll create lots of memories together, as well as building a closer bond with skin-to-skin contact.
-Swimming can be quite daunting for new parents but with our help and encouragement, you will learn to love the water alongside your child.
+Swimming can be quite daunting for new parents but with my help and encouragement, you will learn to love the water alongside your child.

-Building your child’s confidence is the most important factor, and you are a big part of that.
-Our lessons are a great way for you to meet new friends and your baby or child to interact with others.
-Our Pre-school swimmers need lots of care and encouragement to get into the water, a gentle fun approach using toys is adopted (resulting in tears when they have to get out) Water confidence, and the progression to independent swimming will follow once they learn to love the water.
+Building your baby's or toddler's confidence is the most important factor, and you are a big part of that.
+The lessons are a great way for you to meet new friends and your baby or child to interact with others.

 bottom of page